-- Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through bullying. - Releasing or threatening to release intimate visual material of a minor or a student who is 18 years of age or older without student's consent. - Involvement in a public school fraternity, sorority, or secret society, including participating as a member or pledge, or soliciting another person to become a pledge or member of a public school fraternity, sorority, secret society, organg.
-(See glossary) - Involvement in criminal street gang activity.
-(See glossary) - Any criminal mischief on or within 300 feet of school property, not punishable as a felony. - Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact.
+- Engaging in bullying that encourages a student to commit or attempt to commit suicide. - Inciting violence against a student through bullying. - Releasing or threatening to release intimate visual material of a minor or a student who is 18 years of age or older without student's consent. - Involvement in a public school fraternity, sorority or secret society including participating as a member or pledge or soliciting another person to become a pledge or member of a public school fraternity, sorority, secret society or gang.
+(See Glossary) - Involvement in criminal street gang activity.
+(See Glossary)

+- Any criminal mischief on or within 300 feet of school property not punishable as a felony - Assault (no bodily injury) with threat of imminent bodily injury. - Assault by offensive or provocative physical contact.

-In accordance with state law, a student may be placed in a DAEP if the superintendent or the superintendent's designee has reasonable belief (see glossary) that the student has engaged in conduct punishable as a felony, other than those listed as offenses involving injury to a person in Title 5 (see glossary) of the Texas Penal Code, that occurs offschool property and not at a school-sponsored or school-related event, if the student's presence in the regular classroom threatens the safety of other students or teachers or will be detrimental to the educational process.
+In accordance with state law, a student may be placed in a DAEP of the superintendent or the superintendent's designee has reasonable belief (See Glossary) that the student has engaged in conduct punishable as a felony other than those listed as offenses involving injury to a person in Title 5 (See Glossary) of the Texas Penal Code, that occurs off school property and not at a school sponsored or school related event if the student's presence in the regular classroom threatens the safety of other students or teachers or will be detrimental to the educational process.

-The campus behavior coordinator may, but is not required to, place a student in a DAEP for off-campus conduct for which DAEP placement is required by state law if the administrator does not have knowledge of the conduct before the first anniversary of the date the conduct occurred.
+The Campus Behavior Coordinator may but is not required to place a student in the DAEP for off campus conduct for which DAEP placement is required by state law of the administrator does not have knowledge of the conduct before the first anniversary of the date the conduct occurred.